-Compare all month-end vendor statements to balances per accounts payable and investigate any differences.
-Consider making adjustments for any significant unrecorded liabilities such as work started prior to year-end, but not yet billed by
+- Compare all month-end vendor statements to balances per accounts payable and investigate any differences.
+Consider making adjustments for any significant unrecorded liabilities such as work started prior to year-end, but not yet billed by the supplier.

-- the supplier.
 Retain a complete copy of the accounts payable detail, along with any reconciling adjustments, in the year-end closing file. - 3.3 Accrued Expenses Review and record, as needed, accruals for payroll tax, payroll deductions payable, departmental expenses, interest expense on short-term borrowings and long-term debt.
 Determine the cost of tax and legal services through year-end and record. - 3.4 Debt Verify recorded accuracy of debt by ensuring the general ledger balances agree to year-end statements from lending institutions.
 Save all year-end statements in year-end closing file. - 3.5 Contingent Liabilities and Commitments Prepare a schedule of any outstanding litigation and possible losses.
 Prepare a schedule of all long-term rental agreements with amounts due by year for the next five years.
 Retain these schedules in the year-end closing file

-4.0 STATEMENT OF REVENUE AND EXPENDITURE: REVENUES
+4.0 STATEMENT OF REVENUE AND EXPENSE: REVENUES

-- 4.1 Each department will supply City Hall with a sales (deposit) report on a weekly, bimonthly, or monthly basis in the form of an excel file.
+- 4.1 Each department will supply City Hall with a sales report on a weekly, bimonthly, or monthly basis in the form of an excel printout.
 Other sales reports, for transactions conducted at City Hall, will be generated from the accounting system on a monthly basis.
-There may be a variety of collections, including membership sales, land payments, taxes received (sales, short-term rental, property), donations, grant revenues, service revenues, and utility revenue. - 4.2 The Treasurer should review tax revenue, land payments, and grant receipts on a monthly basis and reconcile to the balance sheet accounts (deferred revenue and grant receivable).
-Ensure that the proper amounts are recognized as revenues in the correct period. - 4.3 Lease Income At year-end, a schedule of all lease income by fund should be prepared and reconciled to the lease schedule maintained by the Executive Assistant. - 4.4 CPV Excise Tax Receipts The Treasurer maintains a schedule of all Commercial Passenger Vessel (CPV) excise tax funds used or received for agreement with the general ledger accounts. - 4.5 Property Tax The Tax Clerk will prepare and maintain a listing of all municipal property showing owner, parcel number, exemptions & discounts, and tax due. - 4.6 Sales and Short-Term Rental Tax The Tax Clerk will prepare and maintain a listing of all sales and short-term rental tax received on a quarterly basis.
-This listing will include the business name, business number, revenues reported, exemptions claimed, tax assessed, date received, and interest or penalties applied to late returns.
+There may be a variety of collections, including membership sales, land payments, taxes received (sales, hotel, property), donations, grant revenues, service revenues, and utility revenue. - 4.2 Treasurer should review tax revenue, land payments, and grant receipts on a monthly basis and reconcile to the balance sheet accounts (deferred revenue and grant receivable).
+Ensure that the proper amounts are recognized as revenues in the correct period. - 4.3 Additionally, the Treasurer should prepare a schedule for approval by Assembly of recommended fund transfers to balance all funds during the period-end/year-end process. - 4.4 Lease Income At year-end, a schedule of all lease income by fund should be prepared and reconciled to the lease schedule maintained by the Administrative Assistant/Deputy Clerk. - 4.5 Excise Tax Receipts Prepare a schedule of all excise (head) tax payments received and ensure it agrees with the general ledger accounts. - 4.6 Property Tax The Tax Clerk will prepare and maintain a listing of all municipal property showing owner, parcel number, exemptions & discounts, and tax due. - 4.7 Sales and Hotel Room Tax The Tax Clerk will prepare and maintain a listing of all sales and hotel room tax received on a quarterly basis.
+This listing will include the business name, business number, revenues reported, exemptions claimed, discounts taken, tax assessed, date received, and interest or penalties applied to late returns.
 These amounts are recorded directly from each business tax return.

-5.0 STATEMENT OF REVENUE AND EXPENDITURE: EXPENSES
+5.0 STATEMENT OF REVENUE AND EXPENSE: EXPENSES